dimimal/deepRectumSegmentation/Readme.md

 ## Automatic Rectum Segmentation with Deep Learning

-This repo contains the source code of the paper **Deep Rectum Segmentation with Deep Learning**
+This repo contains the source code of the paper **Deep Rectum Segmentation for Image Guided Radiation Therapy with Synthetic Data**

 ### Absract